Impact

 Risk and Exploitability

 The CVSS score of 6.5 places this vulnerability in the moderate severity range.
-EPSS data is not available and the flaw is not listed in the CISA Known Exploited Vulnerabilities catalog, indicating no widespread public exploitation yet.
-The likely attack vector is local; a user who runs NASM with a crafted response file can trigger the use‑after‑free.
-While the damage is currently limited to memory corruption, an attacker with additional weaknesses could potentially execute arbitrary code.
-Remote exploitation is unlikely unless NASM is invoked by a network‑exposed service.
+EPSS score is less than 1% and the flaw is not in the CISA KEV catalog, indicating no widespread exploitation.
+The likely attack vector is local; a user who supplies a crafted response file when invoking NASM can trigger the use‑after‑free.
+Remote exploitation would require NASM to be exposed as a network‑serviced component, which is unlikely in typical use.
+The vulnerability may lead to data corruption or remote code execution if the attacker chains it with additional weaknesses.

 OpenCVE Enrichment